shashisp/oldbolg/index.md

 ---
 {% include JB/setup %}

 I'm Shashi Essp, a Computer Programmer from India, Startup and FOSS Enthusiast.
+Wanna be a Enterprenuer,

-older posts.
+blog posts.

 <ul class="posts">
   {% for post in site.posts %}